lukaspustina/mhost/docs/mhost.1.md

 -p
 : Adds predefined public DNS servers to list of DNS servers to query.
 See *https://github.com/lukaspustina/mhost/blob/master/src/defaults.rs*.

+--service
+: Interprets domain name as service description and derives the real domain name for this service automatically.
+Further, sets record type to `srv`.

+    The service description adheres to the following syntax: `<service name>:[protocol name]:<domain>`.
+If protocol name is omitted, tcp is assumed.
+Example:

+        smtp::example.com translates to _smtp._tcp.example.com

 -s, --server *ip_address[:port]*
 : Adds DNS servers to list of DNS servers to query.
 In order to specify the remote port, add `:<port>`.
 This option can be used multiple times to select multiple servers.